 What’s reducing our carbon impact all about?

-Our world is already experiencing some of the impacts of climate change and the science is clear: if we don’t curb our carbon emissions fast, we’re heading for disaster.
+Our world is already experiencing some of the impacts of climate change and the science is clear: if we don’t curb our carbon emissions fast, we’re heading for a climate crisis.
 The tourism industry is responsible for 8% of CO2 emissions (1).
-While air travel only accounts for around 2% of global emissions, its impact is much greater than this number presents.
-It also comes almost entirely from a relatively small sector of wealthy society.
+Air travel only accounts for around 2% of global emissions.
+For those who fly, it is often the single biggest source of personal emissions, and a large percentage of emissions come from a relatively small group of people who fly often.

 This part of our sustainability strategy is all about reducing our carbon impact.
 Below, we’ll explain what we’re already doing to reduce and offset the emissions we’re responsible for (which includes those created by our customers’ trips with us), and describe how we aim to become increasingly sustainable into the future.